Intra-abdominal infection

 Intra-abdominal infection (IAI, also spelled intraabdominal) is a group of infections that occur within the abdominal cavity.
 They vary from appendicitis to fecal peritonitis.
 Risk of death despite treatment is often high.

+IAI is always caused by an infection, usually a bacterial infection, and it usually results in inflammation of the peritoneum.
+As a result, IAI is sometimes called peritonitis.
+However, peritonitis can be caused by non-infectious factors, such as chemical irritation.